© Steve Trudell

 Gymnopilus oregonensis © Yi-Min Wang (2 images)

-Gymnopilus aurantiophyllus OR (=G. subsapineus OR) - this similar weakly veiled local species is at least as common, being found recently twice in WA and twice in OR.
-Everyone has been mistakenly calling it Gymnopilus sapineus or Gymnopilus penetrans, not knowing to look for this one, which is said to have a bald cap and can barely be differentiated from G. penetrans by subtle colour differences and yellowish flesh instead of the supposedly white flesh of G. penetrans.
+Gymnopilus aurantiophyllus OR (=G. subsapineus OR) - a similar weakly veiled local species.
+Everyone has been mistakenly calling it Gymnopilus sapineus or Gymnopilus penetrans, not knowing that this local species is much more common than both of those.
+It is said to have a bald cap and that it can barely be differentiated from G. penetrans by subtle colour differences and yellowish flesh instead of the supposedly white flesh of G. penetrans.
 We'll need more study to find out how to reliably differentiate them.
-This species can also have a fibrillose cap (see photos below, bald cap on the left and fibrillose cap on the right).
-This leads me to suspect that G. penetrans can too, and that the character is not genetically informative.
+This species can also have a fibrillose cap, but perhaps not as fibrillose as G. sapineus.
+G. subsapineus was described one page earlier than G. aurantiophyllus in the same publication, but that is not necessarily how you determine which name wins out, and since G. aurantiophyllus has come into usage recently, that's the name that probably will be chosen.

 Gymnopilus flavidellus NY - a sister species also resembling G. penetrans or sometimes G. hybridus.
 I don't know how to tell this apart from G. penetrans and aurantiophyllus yet, as it sometimes has a bald cap and sometimes a fibrillose cap.
 Our sequences match the unpublished sequence of an original Hesler collection.

-Gymnopilus penetrans © Richard Morrison, G. aurantiophyllus © Richard Morrison and Vail Paterson (showing veil when young)
+Gymnopilus penetrans © Richard Morrison, G. sapineus © Yi-Min Wang

-Gymnopilus flavidellus © Yi-Min Wang (2 images)
+Gymnopilus aurantiophyllus © Richard Morrison and Vail Paterson (showing veil when young), Gymnopilus flavidellus © Yi-Min Wang (2 images)

 Gymnopilus decipiens UK - this species was not known from the PNW until the sequence showed up in WA, matching a couple of EU sequences that I am assuming are correctly identified.
 It is known overseas as a burn site mushroom, but here it was found in prairie soil.
 Identification is microscopic.